ChrisH2727/Milestone-2/README.md

 ### 2.3 Structure

-This project scheduling tool consists of a single web page.
+This project consists of a single web page.

+Discrete buttons are used to allow the user to select options or initiate actions.
+In some cases such as the selection of non project days or the number of simulation runs, the use of radio buttons was considered, but discounted as they did not provide the desired visual impact.

+Not every component of the web page is rendered on loading.
+As will be discussed later on, only those components that the user use or provides useful information is rendered.

 ### 2.4 (Surface) Wireframes